sjirwin/dunder-methods-are-special/_slides/01define.md

 ## Terminology
 - _special methods_ is the name used in the Python documentation
-- Elsewhere might be referred to as
+- Might be referred to elsewhere as
   - _magic methods_
   - _dunder methods_
     - dunder is shorthand for **d**ouble **under**score (\_\_)